Asymptotic analysis of the finite predictor for fractional Gaussian noise: Zeros with multiplicities

-Let us now describe how asymptotic conditions \eqref{asys} and \eqref{bsys}, which determine $a_j$'s and $b_j$'s, are modified when some zeros have non-unit multiplicities.
+Let us now describe how asymptotic conditions \eqref{asys} and \eqref{bsys}, which determine $a_j$'s and $b_j$'s, change when some zeros have non-unit multiplicities.
 Suppose $z_1,...,z_{r-1}$ are distinct zeros of $\theta(z)$ with multiplicities $\mu_1,...,\mu_{r-1}$ respectively and let $z_r:= s_0$ and $\mu_r =1$, where $s_0$ is the only zero of $Q(z)$ inside the unit disk, see Lemma \ref{lem:identity}.
-In order to keep the previous notations as much as possible, we will assume, without loss of generality, that $\sum_{j=1}^r \mu_j=q+1$.
+In order to keep the previous notations intact as much as possible, we will assume, without loss of generality, that $\sum_{j=1}^r \mu_j=q+1$.

 With $\zeta_j$'s as in \eqref{zeta}, define the vector $v(\zeta) = (1,\zeta,\zeta^2,..., \zeta^{q+1})$ and denote by $v^{(j)}(\zeta)$ its $j$-th entrywise derivative with respect to $\zeta$.
 Let $B_i$ be $\mu_i\times (q+2)$ matrices